naif-sameer/my-programming-docs/docs/tools/c4-model.md

 Start with simple boxes contains the element name, typed technology (if appropriate) and a description/responsibilities.

 `lines`
-favour uni-directional lines showing the most important dependenciies or data flow, with an annotaion to be explicit about the purpose ot the line and direction.
+favour uni-directional lines showing the most important dependencies or data flow, with an annotation to be explicit about the purpose ot the line and direction.

 >     show both directions when the intents are different.
 >     Beware of hiding the true story.